Pintta/Arduino-Collections/README.md

 # Arduino-Collections
-I uploaded my Arduino code sruff all in here :)
+I uploaded my Arduino code stuff all in here :)